 We undertook two sets of analyses limited to those with hypertension or CVD at baseline, where smoking cessation and blood pressure management is crucial for overall disease management and prevention of complications.
 First, examined smoking cessation among current and former smokers.
 The second, examined adherence to antihypertensive medicines among those with hypertension or CVD at baseline.
 The flow diagram for analysis is shown in eSupplementary Figure 1.

 For both analyses, we developed three sets of regression models.
 First, we performed unadjusted logistic regression analysis for each of the knowledge variables accounting for clustering at country level.
 Second, we ran a multivariable adjusted model which included possible confounders in Table 1.
-Third, we fitted three regression models.
+Third, we fitted three sequential regression models.
 The fitted model 1 includes health knowledge scores (3 categories) adjusting for possible confounders in Table 1.
 Subsequently, model 2 includes variables in model 1 plus education.
 Similarly, model 3 includes variables in model 2 plus wealth index.
-For models (e.g., models 1 or 2 compared with model 3), −log likelihood (−logL) was used to calculate the deviance (−2 × difference in logL values) and test the statistical significance of inclusion of the additional factor.
+For these models (e.g., models 1 or 2 compared with model 3), −log likelihood (−logL) was used to calculate the deviance (−2 × difference in logL values) and test the statistical significance of inclusion of the additional factor.
 To calculate the quitting ratios (Pr (yij=1), for former smoker vs current smokers), we used a multilevel regression framework for each individual i in community j assuming a binomial distribution, accounting for clustering at the community j.
 For all analysis, we used the worst-off group (e.g., wealth index) as a reference category to ensure consistency.
 Depending on the clustering of individuals (e.g., community, country), random effects were specified for analysis involving taking anti-hypertensive medication and smoking cessation.

 2.3.2 Construction of knowledge scores and the association with health behaviours